nhtnhanbn/nhtnhanbn.github.io/_repository/msa23.md

 ![The 2023 Residential Communities Officer and Together's candidate for 2024 MSA President reported a Stalkerspace post criticising the 2023 MSA President for encouraging tutors to house international students in national media](/files/MSA housing.png)

+### Update 9/10/2023 - polls open - 3 days until polls close

+It was a lovely, quiet morning on the Clayton campus.
+At 9am, all Monash Clayton students were emailed a link to cast a vote in the elections and referendum.

+"Our campaigners will be out in force chatting to everyone and anyone about our vision for a fighting MSA." - Social Justice

+Also, the NTEU strike commences at midday.

+### Update 9/10/2023 - Change endorses Rainbow Collective - 3 days until polls close

+"It's important that we keep the Queer Department autonomous and controlled by the Queer community."

 ### Documents

 - [All official MSA election documents](https://msa.monash.edu/elections)